By: Christy Boggs, Director, Citation Services

 Looking to Outsource Your Collections?

 T2 offers a certified collection administration solution that includes a full suite of services: Citation Processing, Registered Owner Retrieval, Letter Services, Payment Processing, and Collections.
 With T2 Citation Services, you and your team can focus on other areas of your operation, knowing that your outstanding citations are being taken care of by the best in the industry.
 T2 returned $3.6 million to customers in 2019, at nearly triple the industry standard collection rate.
-For more information, visit our Citation Services page.
+For more information, contact us today.